valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 ### Test Method Structure

-It is imperative for the test function structure to adhere to a consistent convention.
+It is very helpful for the test function structure to adhere to a consistent convention.
 This uniformity ensures that all developers within a project can easily locate and comprehend the test code.
 Adherence to a common convention accelerates familiarity and efficiency, especially when extended across the entire organization.
 Such consistency facilitates smoother transitions for developers joining new projects or initiating new endeavors.

 ### Arrange-Act-Assert Framework

+> Use the Arrange-Act-Assert (3-As) Pattern

 While various methodologies exist for structuring test functions, the Arrange-Act-Assert (triple-A or 3As) framework stands out for its effectiveness and widespread adoption.
 This framework segments the test function into three distinct sections: